 If you were injured on the job and you reported the injury, then your employer is supposed to provide you with information concerning their workers’ compensation insurance and how you should proceed to get your injuries and expenses covered by that insurance policy.
 However, if your employer is unresponsive on this matter, you may be completely lost and confused about what you’re supposed to do next.
 You need to have the workers’ compensation insurance information so that you pursue your claim with the appropriate entity and receive the health care benefits and financial compensation that you need and deserve while treating and recovering from your injury.

 Your claim can be delayed or denied if you do not obtain this information and start your claim in a timely manner.
 Even during the investigation process, you should still receive medical benefits up to $10K.
 For these reasons, if you find that your employer is unresponsive when it comes to providing workers’ compensation insurance information after a work-related injury, you should contact a San Diego workers’ compensation attorney.
 In this way, you can ensure that you have the necessary advice and guidance to pursue your claim in a timely manner and work around any difficulties presented by an unresponsive employer.
-Contact the Sargent Law Firm to learn more.
+Contact The Sargent Firm Injury Lawyers to learn more.

 Categories of Workers’ Compensation Insurance in California